Suizhou Hubei, China Travel Guide

 April-May & September-October

-Gather a valid passport (AT least six months of validity, 2 blank pages), a completed application form, a recent passport-style photo (33mm x 48mm), proof of legal stay (if applicable), round-trip flight and hotel reservations (or invitation letter), and proof of sufficient funds.
+Gather a valid passport (AT least six months of validity, A couple of blank pages), a completed application form, a recent passport-style photo (33mm x 48mm), proof of legal stay (if relevant), round-trip flight and hotel reservations (or invitation letter), and evidence of sufficient funds.
 Upon arrival, complete an Arrival/Departure Card and present documents to immigration officials.
 Biological data collection may occur.

 For leisure travel; requires itinerary or invitation.